vpandichi/worldtour_proiect/README.md

 12. 90% of recommendations page completed, created design and added content.
 Added read more / view less buttons.
 13. Finished recommendations page, created content for stories page, amended footer area for all pages.
 14. Worked on the stories page's design, 60% done, (focused on login page)  - created login page, design and content.
+15. Created the ro version of the website - 90% done.

 TO DO FOR TOMORROW 16/07: - fix logo not displaying on the nav bar after being dynamically generated; (might be a problem with the HTML positioning of the divs) - ok
                           - pick a def. color scheme - current red/green - debugging colors; - x